 Following graduation, I devoted 11 years to reporting the Debates of the House of Commons and revising federal legislation for the Justice Department.
 This experience provided me with an appreciation of political issues, the relational dynamics involved in the parliamentary processes, policy development and the drafting stages of lawmaking, in addition to the need for critical understanding in all of these areas.

 This need for critical understanding led me to pursue an MA in Philosophy, which I completed in December 2005.
 Studies toward this degree focused on development ethics, including issues related to environmental sustainability.
 My MA thesis, "Full Responsible Reason and Good Development" presents a holistic view of rationality, both as a bridge between perspectives originating in western European and Anishinaabe world views, and as a good way to view and approach development.

-My doctoral research builds on this initial work and involves the creation of an online, interactive, multimedia (cybercartographic) atlas intended to shed light on the many dimensions of treaty relationships, including those under the Robinson Huron Treaty.
+My doctoral research built on this initial work and involved the creation of a cybercartographic atlas intended to shed light on the many dimensions of treaty relationships, including those under the Robinson Huron Treaty.
 It combines many interests, reflects a critical perspective and seeks to contribute to enhanced intercultural understanding and awareness.
-My doctoral work expands the Treaties Module into an Atlas.
-With the addition of new maps, map layers and related content, and the working title, the Lake Huron Treaty Atlas, this collaborative ongoing Atlas-making project aims for a comprehensive and context-sensitive presentation of the relationships that characterized the Robinson Huron Treaty signing and survey processes throughout the mid-nineteenth century, in addition to treaty-based and other relationships that continue today.
+This work involved expanding the Treaties Module into an Atlas with a series of new maps, and the working title, the Lake Huron Treaty Atlas.

-Although the latest version of the Atlas is still under development, it is available online at lhta.ca.
-If you have any comments about the Atlas project, please send me an email at firstname.lastname@example.org.
+The most current version of the Atlas is still under development and available online at Lake Huron Treaty Atlas.
+My PhD thesis, Sound of the Drum, Energy of the Dance: Making the Lake Huron Treaty Atlas the Anishinaabe Way (2013), comments on many aspects of my evolving work in Cybercartography.
+If you have any comments about the Atlas project, please send me an email at email@example.com.